-Investors demand different interest rate on bonds from two different countries for two reasons:
+- Investors demand different interest rate on honds from two different countries for two reasons:

-- 1. if one currency is expected to strengthen against the other: the asset in the strengthening currency will be worth more over time and investors are willing to hold it even if it pays a lower interest rate - 2. investors may worry that governments will default, that is, simply not repay its debt.
-If the chance of default differs between two countries, the country more likely to default will have to pay a higher interest rate to compensate investors for the risk where D is the debt to GDP ratio, R is the nominal interest rate, g is the nominal growth rate, and primary represents the primary (non interest) budget deficit scaled to GDP
+1. If one currency is expected to strengthen against the other; the asset in the strengthening currency will be worth more over time and investors are willing to hold it even if it pays a lower interest rate.

+2. investors may worry that governments will default, that is, simply not repay its debt.
+If the chance of default differs between two countries, the country more likely to default will have to pay a higher interest rate to compensate investors for the risk.